Modeling and solving the multimodal car- and ride-sharing problem: Introduction

 This paper and the project objectives focus on adapting future mobility considerations to a corporate setting.
-However, the results can easily be adapted for different closed groups with a predefined set of users, such as home communities, suburban areas, or simply a network of users with pre-defined locations where the cars must be picked-up at and returned to.
+However, the results can easily be adapted for different closed groups with a predefined set of users, such as home communities, suburban areas, or simply a network of users with predefined locations where the cars must be picked-up at and returned to.
 Furthermore, the model can easily be adapted to bikes, segways, cargobikes, (electric) scooters, and other sharing offers.

 As the problem is modeled as an extended vehicle scheduling problem (VSP) with multiple depots, we contribute to the body of this specific problem too.
 The VSP assigns a set of vehicles to a set of scheduled trips, such that costs are minimized and each trip is covered by exactly one vehicle \citep{Baita2000}.
-The main difference between the vehicle scheduling problem and the MMCRP is that in our case not all trips need to be covered.
-The MMCRP can be transformed into a vehicle scheduling problem by having infinite cost for all other modes of transport, forcing the solution to cover all trips.
+There are three main differences between the vehicle scheduling problem and the MMCRP.
+First, in our case not all trips need to be covered.
+Second, the multi-depot VSP assumes that all vehicles return to their original depot.
+We allow for different, but predetermined, start and end points.
+Third, we have to avoid that users co-ride in parallel on different trips.
+Hence we add a tailored ride-sharing constraint to the model.
+The MMCRP can be transformed into a kind of vehicle scheduling problem by having infinite cost for all other modes of transport, forcing the solution to cover all trips and allowing for different start and end depots.
 The MMCRP can also be formulated as a VSP with profits, which only - related to the idea of the vehicle routing problem (VRP) with profits - covers trips that are profitable.